zenodotus280/BBC-Radio-Relay/README.md

 ## Hardware Requirements

 For all six stations across 5 time zones you will need about 1 core (more for cloud VMs), 512 MB of RAM, and 15-25 GB of disk space.
-Tested successfully in Debian-based VMs, LXCs (privileged), and bare metal on X86_64 and armv7 and armv8 architectures.
+Debian 12 is supported but it will run on most apt-based distros with some tweaks to the install script.
+I recommend running it in a VM or an LXC - creating a Docker build file is something I would like to do eventually.

 ## Install

 If you have a VM or LXC container (or an interactive Docker container) you can simply 'wget' the install script:

 `wget -O /root/BBC_RELAY_installer.sh https://raw.githubusercontent.com/zenodotus280/BBC-Radio-Relay/main/installer.sh && less /root/BBC_RELAY_installer.sh`

+Do not pipe-to-bash blindly because this script will mess with your system.
+Run it in a VM/LXC once downloaded: `bash /root/BBC_RELAY_installer.sh`

 This is a minimally interactive install script that will start:
 - Icecast2 on port 8000 to make the audio streams available